Tis a gift to be simple, tis a gift to be free

-"I'm not—oh, never mind," Wilson said, sounding resigned.
+"I'm not—oh, never mind," Wilson sounded resigned.
 He got up and went into the kitchen.

 House put the tv on a local channel and dozed on and off through a couple of lackluster college games.
-He didn't mind though; he was warm, full and not hurting enough to notice.
+He didn't mind though; he was warm, full and didn't hurt enough to notice.
 At some point he heard Wilson slip past the couch but didn't pay much attention.
-He was enjoying this little bubble of peacefulness; he knew from experience it would burst sooner or later, but that didn't matter.
+He enjoyed this little bubble of peacefulness; he knew from experience it would burst sooner or later, but that didn't matter.
 Right now was all that counted.

-When he got up some time later to use the bathroom, it was to find Wilson in the bed sleeping.
-He lay curled up under the comforter, his breathing so deep and slow House had to come closer to make sure his chest was moving.
-A battered little travel alarm sat on the nightstand, obviously something Wilson had brought with him.
+When he got up some time later to use the bathroom, it was to find Wilson in the bed asleep.
+He lay curled up under the comforter, his breathing so deep and slow House had to come closer to make sure his chest really moved.
+A battered little travel alarm sat on the nightstand, plainly something Wilson had brought with him.
 House studied his friend.
 Even though Wilson's face was relaxed in sleep, there was a subtle sadness in his expression that had somehow become habitual.
-He looked lost, his thick dark hair ruffled as if he'd been running his hand through it, something he only did when he felt anxious.
+He looked lost, his thick dark hair ruffled as if he'd run his hand through it, something he only did when he felt anxious.
 After a moment House checked the alarm and reset it to add another hour, then left the room.

 "Good thing I know how to check on a turkey," House said.
 "It could have burned to a crisp."

-"That kind of thing tends to happen when people reset other people's alarm clocks," Wilson said, but he was smiling.
+"That kind of thing tends to happen when people reset other people's alarm clocks," Wilson said, but he smiled.
+The sadness receded.

-"I never," House said, putting on an affronted look.
+"I never," House said, and put on an affronted look.

 "Oh, stuff it," Wilson said, and laughed at his inadvertent pun.